-Steve Millendorf is a seasoned privacy and cybersecurity attorney in Foley & Lardner LLP’s San Diego office.
-He is a partner in the firm’s Technology Transactions, Cybersecurity, and Privacy Practice.
-With over two decades experience as an engineer, Steve’s practice focusses on counseling a broad range of clients on privacy, cybersecurity, and intellectual property matters, and is recognized by the International Association of Privacy Professionals (IAPP) as a Fellow of Information Privacy and holds certifications from the IAPP as an Certified Information Privacy Professional in United States and Europe privacy laws (CIPP/US and CIPP/E), as well as an Certified Information Privacy Manager (CIPM).
+Steve Millendorf is a seasoned privacy and cybersecurity attorney with over two decades of experience as an engineer.
+Steve’s practice focuses on counseling a broad range of clients on privacy, cybersecurity, and intellectual property matters.
+He is a partner in the firm’s Technology Transactions, Cybersecurity, and Privacy Practice and is recognized by the International Association of Privacy Professionals (IAPP) as a Fellow of Information Privacy.
+He holds certifications from the IAPP as a Certified Information Privacy Professional in the United States and European privacy laws (CIPP/US and CIPP/E), as well as a Certified Information Privacy Manager (CIPM).

 Privacy and Cybersecurity

-Steve’s expertise includes all aspects of developing and maintaining compliance programs for many U.S. and international general privacy and security laws, including:
+Steve’s experience includes all aspects of developing and maintaining compliance programs for many U.S. and international general privacy and security laws, including:

 Technology Transactions and Intellectual Property Counselling